holdennguyen/kubernetes-install-cluster-with-kubeadm/docs/Provision-VirtualBoxVM-with-Vagrant.md

     vagrant up

-Note: If you're using Windows and already have Hyper-V, you must [disable Hyper-V](https://learn.microsoft.com/en-us/troubleshoot/windows-client/application-management/virtualization-apps-not-work-with-hyper-v) to avoid conflict with Virtual Box.
+Note: If you're using `Windows` and already have `Hyper-V`, you must [disable Hyper-V](https://learn.microsoft.com/en-us/troubleshoot/windows-client/application-management/virtualization-apps-not-work-with-hyper-v) to avoid conflict with `Virtual Box`.
+You might have to reinstall `Vagrant` & `Virtual Box` if still facing the error after disable `Hyper-V`.

 ![Vagrant up output](images/vagrant-up.png)